mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 - [Hybrid Modern Authentication](/office365/enterprise/hybrid-modern-auth-overview) is not supported with the Hybrid Agent.
 Customers will need to leverage the Classic Exchange Hybrid Topology and publish AutoDiscover, EWS, ActiveSync, MAPI and OAB endpoints for hybrid Modern Authentication to function with various Outlook clients.

-- For Teams' Calendaring features that require access to on-premises mailboxes, it's recommended that you leverage the full Classic Exchange Hybrid Topology.
+- For Teams calendaring features that require access to on-premises mailboxes, we recommended that you leverage the full Classic Exchange Hybrid Topology.
 For more information, see [How Exchange and Microsoft Teams interact](/microsoftteams/exchange-teams-interact).

-- Message Tracking and Multi-mailbox search do not traverse the Hybrid Agent.
-These Hybrid features require the classic connectivity model where Exchange Web Services (EWS) and Autodiscover are published on-premises and are externally available to Microsoft 365 and Office 365.
+- Message tracking and multi-mailbox search do not traverse the Hybrid Agent.
+These Hybrid features require the classic connectivity model where Exchange Web Services (EWS) and Autodiscover are published on-premises and are externally available to Exchange Online.

-- The Hybrid Agent registers the internal fully qualified domain name (FQDN) of the CAS server selected when running Hybrid Configuration wizard in the Azure Hybrid proxy infrastructure.
-If the registered CAS is offline, free/busy look ups from your tenant to on-premises and mailbox migrations to/from your tenant won't work.
-If the selected CAS is permanently offline, a new CAS server must be registered.
-Run the Hybrid Configuration wizard again to register a new CAS server.
+- The Hybrid Agent registers the internal FQDN of the CAS server that was selected when you ran the Hybrid Configuration wizard in the Azure Hybrid proxy infrastructure.
+If the registered CAS server is offline, free/busy look-ups from Exchange Online to on-premises and mailbox migration to and from Exchange Online won't work.
+If the selected CAS is permanently offline, you must register a new CAS server by running the Hybrid Configuration wizard again.

 - The Hybrid Agent supports a single migration endpoint with the service default limits.
-Multiple migration endpoints utilizing your custom endpoint/URL is not supported.
+Multiple migration endpoints using custom endpoints or URLs is not supported.

 - The Hybrid Agent supports a single Exchange organization.
-Multiple Exchange organizations hybrid is not supported.
+Multiple Exchange organizations are not supported.

 > [!NOTE]
-> SMTP doesn't traverse the Hybrid Agent and still requires a public certificate for mail flow between Microsoft 365 or Office 365 and your on-premises organization.
+> SMTP doesn't traverse the Hybrid Agent and still requires a public certificate for mail flow between Exchange Online and your on-premises organization.
 SMTP traffic is out of scope for the Hybrid Agent.

-## Running Setup
+## Running setup

-You must run the HCW from the computer where you want the agent installed.
+You must run the HCW on the computer where you want to install the Agent.
 After the Agent is installed and configured, the HCW will locate a preferred server to connect to and run the standard hybrid configuration steps.
-You do not have to run the HCW from the Exchange server directly, but as stated previously, the computer where the HCW is run must be able to connect to the Exchange Server on the ports specified in the [Ports and protocols](#port-and-protocol-requirements) section.
+You don't need to run the HCW from the Exchange server directly.
+But, the computer where you run the HCW must be able to connect to the Exchange Server on the ports specified in the [Ports and protocols](#port-and-protocol-requirements) section.

 ### Installation Prerequisites